sbinet/fubsy/doc/guide/example-c.rst

     headers = <*.h>
     source = <*.c>

-Since these are inside a phase, they are local to that phase.
-(Variable assignments at top level define global variables, visible throughout the entire build script.
-By convention, global variables are UPPERCASE, and local variables are lowercase.)

 Since finding files is very common in build scripts, Fubsy has special syntax for it: angle brackets `<>` contain a space-separated list of wildcards.
 (The wildcard syntax is the same as Ant's, e.g.